Tom-Mendy/Logseq/pages/Vulkan.md

   }
   ```
 - ### **Applications**
-- **Game Development**: Used in performance-critical graphics applications, such as video games, to provide detailed control over rendering.
+- **Game Development**: Used in performance-critical graphics applications, such as [[video game]], to provide detailed control over rendering.
-- **Virtual Reality**: Suitable for VR applications due to its low latency and efficient use of GPU resources.
+- **Virtual Reality**: Suitable for [[VR]] applications due to its low latency and efficient use of GPU resources.
 - **Visualization**: Employed in scientific visualization and complex data rendering to leverage modern GPUs.
 - **Simulation**: Used in simulations requiring high frame rates and detailed graphical representations.
 - ### **Influence**

-  Vulkan has influenced the development of other low-level graphics APIs like DirectX 12 (by Microsoft) and has contributed to the trend of providing developers with more explicit control over graphics hardware.
+  Vulkan has influenced the development of other low-level graphics APIs like [[DirectX]] 12 (by Microsoft) and has contributed to the trend of providing developers with more explicit control over graphics hardware.
 It also serves as the foundation for modern graphics engines and frameworks.
 - ### **Why Learn Vulkan?**
 - **Performance**: Allows developers to achieve maximum performance from modern GPUs.
 - **Control**: Provides unparalleled control over GPU operations for optimized and customized rendering.
 - **Future-Proof**: As graphics hardware evolves, Vulkan's lower-level abstractions are likely to remain relevant and adaptable.
-- **Industry Adoption**: Increasingly adopted in the game development industry and supported by major tech companies like AMD, NVIDIA, and Intel.
+- **Industry Adoption**: Increasingly adopted in the game development industry and supported by major tech companies like [[AMD]], [[NVIDIA]], and [[Intel]].

-  Overall, Vulkan is an advanced graphics and compute API that offers significant advantages for developers looking to leverage the full potential of modern GPUs.
+  Overall, [[Vulkan]] is an advanced graphics and compute [[API]] that offers significant advantages for [[developers]] looking to leverage the full potential of modern GPUs.